BEFORE YOU PURCHASE A WATER FILTRATION SYSTEM:

 If you would like more information on filtration systems:

 Before you purchase a water filtration system, we recommend learning more about the different types of systems, companies, and quality.
 Filtration systems vary greatly on price, maintenance, flow rate and the ability to filter out organics and lead and improve taste.
-The 2003 Consumer Reports, which rates and scores each system, is available at no cost from Southern Nevada Water Authority.
+A Consumer Reports home water system report is available at no cost from Southern Nevada Water Authority.
 The information available includes a list of all filters and ratings; main water filter companies contact information and Web site; and guidelines to help you choose a filtration system.

 What can you do if you have been sold a filtration system based on incorrect information about your water?